What would the combined flag of the world look like?

 These are the flags for each continent:

-• Africa Combined African flag A lot of greens, relatively low amount of blue.
+Africa A lot of greens, relatively low amount of blue.

-• Europe Combined European flag Similar to asia, pretty red.
+Europe Similar to asia, pretty red.
 The three vertical stripe pattern of Italy, France, etc. pretty dominant.

-• South America Combined South American flag Bright yellows and greens in this one.
+South America Bright yellows and greens in this one.
 The rainforest probably having a heavy influence!

-• North America Combined North American flag Again, high % of blue in this.
+North America Again, high % of blue in this.
 Considering most nations in this continent are island nations.

-• The whole world Combined flag of the world Very much in the middle, mix of bright greens from Africa and South America plus somber reds and blues from Asia and Europe.
+The whole world Very much in the middle, mix of bright greens from Africa and South America plus somber reds and blues from Asia and Europe.
 The world is a mixture of bright and somber.

 Conclusions